Nash-254/ACE-Insight/README.md

   - **Daily smoking** is reduced by ~6 percentage points.

 ### Recommendations

+The short- and long-term effects of childhood trauma can be significantly reduced by the presence of a consistent, caring adult.
+There is an urgent need for more initiatives that equip mentors—parents, guardians, caregivers, and educators—with the knowledge and skills to recognize and effectively respond to trauma in children as well as in adults.
+Some interventions to recommend are:
 **1. Prevent Adverse Childhood Experiences (ACEs)**
    - Invest in early interventions to reduce abuse, neglect, and household dysfunction.